Right To Buy

 Being refused by the Right to Buy Scheme doesn’t mean you can’t buy a property.
 There are potentially other schemes available to you that will help you to get on the property ladder, like the Shared Ownership Scheme, which is helpful for people who have very small deposits.

-The Help to Buy Equity Loan scheme could be another good option in terms of getting on the property ladder as well.
 So, if you are refused, don’t rule out exploring other options.
 Speak to a broker and they’ll help you identify what your alternative options are.

 What does Right to Acquire mean?